How to Sanitize Your Belongings During a Move

 After sanitizing these surfaces, you can focus on other areas of your home.
 This will include cleaning countertops, stairway railings and the floors.
 When it comes to sanitizing flooring and stairs, you won’t have to wipe these surfaces down.
 Although you can if you want.
 But applying the cleaner should be enough to kill the virus and protect you and your family.

-Make Hand Sanitizer and Soap Readily Available
+Keep Hand Sanitizer and Soap Within Reach

 As you move into your home, make sure that your family and the movers have access to hand sanitizer or soap.
 This way, they can use these items as often as necessary to reduce the chances of transmitting the virus.